jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <div class="answer" markdown="1">

-I hope that as we discuss later readings, particularly those by Walter Ong, it will be clear how important it is that we recognize that language and literature is as much as a technology and medium as the bits travelling through circuit boards and that there is nothing **natural** about this.
+I hope that as we discuss later readings, particularly those by Walter Ong, it will be clear how important it is that we recognize that language and literature is as much as a technology and medium as the bits traveling through circuit boards and that there is nothing **natural** about this.

 The fact that Birkerts thinks this is a natural and that he pits language against technology seems to me clear evidence that he is a fish unaware of the water in which he swims and strong evidence of the truth McLuhan's thesis.